civio/medicamentalia/_articles/vaccines/team.en.md

 In all cases, currency conversions to euros for the years 2015 and 2016 were made using the US Internal Revenue Service [average exchange rates](https://www.irs.gov/individuals/international-taxpayers/yearly-average-currency-exchange-rates).
 For 2017, we used exchange rates [as of December 31, 2016](https://www.fiscal.treasury.gov/fsreports/rpt/treasRptRateExch/currentRates.htm).

-##Comparing prices

 We needed to cluster all the purchases into basic groups of vaccines, which we then differentiated more finely according to their target users (i.e. children or adults), whether they were conjugated or not...
 We decided to analyze only those vaccines for which more data points were available or were more relevant from a journalistic point of view (e.g. because they are more expensive).
 Each of the vaccines has its own casuistry and, as the [WHO itself admits](http://www.who.int/immunization/programmes_systems/procurement/v3p/platform/module2/v3p_factors_to_consider.pdf?ua=1), it's challenging to perform a 100% rigorous comparison.

 We used some lists like [the one from the WHO](https://extranet.who.int/gavi/PQ_Web/), as well as manufacturers' web pages, some vademecum and technical specifications, to understand which subtypes existed globally for each vaccine.

 We have included in our articles all the prices, as a range, paid by a country or organization in the analyzed time, in order to represent all the the different options (e.g. brand, packaging).
-We've tried to compare only those data points that, because of their composition and other characteristics, were actually comparable, but in some cases the information was not enough.
+We've tried to compare in the articles only those data points that, because of their composition and other characteristics, were actually comparable, but in some cases the information was not enough.
 If you find any errors, please [let us know](mailto: contacto@civio.es).

 #### Other data sources